whoismanoj/Team8-Company-Bankruptcy-Prediction-Mini-Project-DSAI/Readme.md

 ### Learning Lesson

-To eleaborate on our learning lesson.
+To elaborate on our learning lesson.

 ### Contributors